Adjusting for Incomplete Baseline Covariates in Randomized Controlled Trials: A Cross-World Imputation Framework: Review of covariate adjustment methods

-where $\bar \bmR$ is the sample average of $\bmR_i$'s, the obtained coefficient vector of $A$ is a consistent estimator of $\bmtheta$.
-Compared to the SI, the main advantage of MIM is that including $\bmR$ as regressors removes the dependence of the resulting estimators on the imputation values $\hat\bmc$.
-For two arms and estimating the average treatment effect $\theta_2 - \theta_1$, \citet{zhao2022adjust} proved that the ANHECOVA estimator combined with MIM can further improve the efficiency over the SI counterpart $ \anhct^{\mathrm{si}} (\hat \bmc)$ if $\bmR$ is related to the potential outcomes.
+where $\overline \bmR$ is the sample average of $\bmR_i$'s, the obtained coefficient vector of $\bmA$ is a consistent estimator of $\bmtheta$.
+Compared to the SI, the main advantage of MIM is that including $\bmR$ as regressors removes the dependence of the resulting estimators on the imputation values $\widehat\bmc$.
+For two arms and estimating the average treatment effect $\theta_2 - \theta_1$, \citet{zhao2022adjust} proved that the ANHECOVA estimator combined with MIM can further improve the efficiency over the SI counterpart $ \anhct^{\mathrm{si}} (\widehat \bmc)$ if $\bmR$ is related to the potential outcomes.

-Strictly speaking, if a covariate $X_j$ is observed for all subjects, then $R_j$ is a vector of 1's with length $n$ which is not needed to be adjusted in the model.
+Strictly speaking, if a covariate $X_j$ is observed for all subjects, then $R_j=1$ for all units and is not needed to be adjusted in the model.
 Also, to prevent colinearity, if the missingness indicator $R_t=R_s$ for covariate $X_t, X_s$, only one of the missingness indicators need to be adjusted.
 From now on, we will use $\bmR$ to denote the vector of missingness indicators included in the model after appropriate adjustment for simplicity of notation.

 As mentioned in \cite{zhao2022adjust}, MIM is not a new method \citep{whiteandthompson, carpenter, Rubinbook, rodericklittle, robinsetal, jones, ibrihimetal}.
 The use of MIM in observational studies has been criticized by \cite{greenland1995critical}, \cite{donders2006gentle} and \cite{yangandwangandding}.
 However, \cite{zhao2022adjust} showed that MIM is a robust and efficient method when used in RCTs.